mrismanaziz/Reforestation/README.md

-## What do you call a fly without wings?
-A walk.
+## A termite walks into a bar and asks “Is the bar tender here?”